NZK95/grubmod/README.md

 ---

-### 5. Troubleshooting
-Sometimes, after changing BIOS parameters, the system might not boot.
-To reset BIOS to defaults, clear the CMOS or remove the battery.

----

 ### Config Syntax
 If you want to create/load a custom config, follow this syntax:
 If a parameter is missing or incorrect, it will be ignored.